 - 44% of digital customers will tell their friends if they have a negative or unpleasant experience on a website.

-The bottom line is, a second or two delay on your website or app could cost you dearly, in terms of future customers and sales, so test your website now.
+The bottom line is, a few-second delay on your website or app could cost you dearly, in terms of future customers and sales, so test your website now!

 Tools and Resources For Determining Your Website’s Speed